 THE BIG HEART OF FASHION

-Financial donations to foundations and hospitals; reprofiling production facilities to make masks, hand sanitizer and personal protective equipment; donating raw materials to produce PPE: the fashion industry’s response to the pandemic from companies large and small has been amazingly generous.
+Financial donations to foundations and hospitals; reprofiling production facilities to make masks, hand sanitizer and personal protective equipment; donating raw materials to produce PPE: the fashion industry’s response to the pandemic, from companies large and small, has been amazingly generous.
 Below are some of the key facts and figures at the time of writing.

-Alpargatas (Havaianas): 250,000 N95 protective masks produced for doctors in Brazilian states of Paraba, Pernambuco, Minas Gerais and Rio de Janeiro and 250,000 pair of shoes (18,000 can be used in hospitals).
+Alpargatas (Havaianas): 250,000 N95 protective masks produced for doctors in the Brazilian states of Paraíba, Pernambuco, Minas Gerais and Rio de Janeiro, and 250,000 pairs of shoes (18,000 of which can be used in hospitals).
 Donation of 100,000 kits of personal hygiene essentials to communities in São Paulo, Rio de Janeiro, Brasília, Salvador and Belo Horizonte

 Capri Holdings Limited (Michael Kors, Versace and Jimmy Choo):

-Michael Kors: 1 million USD donated to support local relief efforts in New York (another 1 million was pledged by Michael Kors himself)
+Michael Kors: 1 million USD donated to support local relief efforts in New York (another 1 million USD was pledged by Michael Kors himself)

-Versace: 400,000 USD donated to Milan’s San Raffaele Hospital, 100,000 USD to Camera Nazionale della Moda Italiana for ‘Italia, we are with you’ solidarity project supporting relief efforts.
-Earlier, Donatella and Allegra Versace donated 200,000 EUR to Milan’s San Raffaele ospital
+Versace: 400,000 USD donated to Milan’s San Raffaele Hospital, 100,000 USD to Camera Nazionale della Moda Italiana for the ‘Italia, we are with you’ solidarity project supporting relief efforts.
+Earlier, Donatella and Allegra Versace donated 200,000 EUR to Milan’s San Raffaele Hospital

 Jimmy Choo: 250,000 USD to the National Health Service Covid-19 Urgent Appeal by NHS Charities Together and 250,000 USD to the World Health Organization's Covid-19 Solidarity Response Fund

-Giorgio Armani: 2 illion EUR donated to hospitals and Protezione Civile Italiana; all of Armani Group’s production sites in Italy converted to produce hospital gowns and overalls
+Giorgio Armani: 2 million EUR donated to hospitals and Protezione Civile Italiana; all of Armani Group’s production sites in Italy converted to produce hospital gowns and overalls

 Eastman: 10,000 face shields for hospitals in Massachusetts produced in collaboration with SMC Ltd.; donated copolyester resins to PRP Creation as part of an effort by cosmetics companies to produce 475,000 bottles of hand sanitizer for health organizations in France; distributed window film to Harlow College to produce 300 additional face shields for hospital workers in the United Kingdom; donated copolyesters to companies in Brazil to manufacture 20,000 face shields for hospitals, etc.